This document covers in an organized and thorough manner how to implement Every Campus A Refuge on your campus and the best way to go about it.

 Material Donations & Tax Deductions

 The second best thing to financial donations are material donations.
 When needed items are directly donated, they help cut costs because you are not pulling funds from your budget.
 There are numerous avenues to reach out to the public and request such items.
 Posting on social media and on online community networks, such as Nextdoor, are a great way to get second-hand or even brand new items, like furniture.
 Certain items may not be second-hand for hygiene purposes, such as towels, mattresses, and sheets.
 Check with your resettlement organization to ensure that the items you are providing are in line with their expectations and guidelines.
-You may also collaborate with other institutions and schools (including high schools and elementaries) to hold fundraisers and drives to support your chapter and cases.
+You may also collaborate with other institutions and schools (including high schools and elementaries) to hold fundraisers and drives to support your chapter and guests.

 Material donations are tax deductible.
 Check with your Office of Advancement about providing tax receipts or acknowledgements of in-kind donations to donors.
 It is important to follow up with donations by mailing personalized thank you notes to donors to show your appreciation.
 (Sample in-kind donation forms on pages 35 & 36)